HashiniPrabuddhika/Ai-Leave-Request-Automation/README.md

 # AI-Powered Leave Request Automation

-An end-to-end automation built with **Microsoft Power Automate** and **AI Builder** that classifies free-text leave requests, extracts structured data using AI, logs results, and sends notifications — demonstrating practical experience with the Microsoft Power Platform for business process automation.
+An end-to-end automation built with **Microsoft Power Automate** and **AI Builder** that classifies free text leave requests, extracts structured data using AI, logs results, and sends notifications, demonstrating practical experience with the Microsoft Power Platform for business process automation.

 ## What it does